Kayn-Pleiades/password-generator/README.md

 Goal for this commit: Repeat the above process for the remaining yes/no questions.
 Changed the confirm to a prompt because that's what the homework asks for.

+### Commit 8: Validating the criteria
+Goal for this commit: validate that at least one character type was selected.
+I did this by making sure that at least on of the character types is true/has a value of 1.

 ## credits